Can a Non-Family Member Report Abuse of a Nursing Home Resident?

 Every state has an ombudsman appointed to act as an advocate for nursing home residents, addressing quality-of-life and quality-of-care concerns that can arise in a long-term care setting:

 - Abuse, whether mental, physical, or verbal

 - Unreasonable confinement

 The ombudsman program is free and confidential.
 Your name and involvement will not be released unless you give the ombudsman permission to do so.

 There are online tools available to help you locate your local ombudsman.
 Nursing homes are also required by law to post contact information for the ombudsman in prominent places in the facility where it is easily visible.
 If you witness an immediate threat to your friend, you can always call 911 in an emergency situation.

 If someone you care about is a possible victim of abuse in a nursing home, you have the right and the duty to call attention to it even if you are not a relative.
-Contact a nursing home neglect lawyer in Southeast, WA, like from Telare Law, for more information about how you may be able to act on a loved one’s behalf.
+Contact a nursing home neglect lawyer, for more information about how you may be able to act on a loved one’s behalf.